 If it does then you should actively seek out a physician who is willing to help guide you along the way (you can find resources on how to do that here).

-If you can find out what the main cause of your symptoms are then you can usually determine if you have hypothyroidism or simply thyroid dysfunction.
+If you can find out what the main cause of your symptoms is then you can usually determine if you have hypothyroidism or simply thyroid dysfunction.

 If this happens to you then you can pick one and treat that issue and then systematically move down the list until you’ve “fixed” all major issues.